Sports Physical Therapy

 Extensive Skills and Knowledge

 Our therapists have skills and knowledge that cover the whole spectrum of sports physical therapy needs.
 Our sports physical therapists are specialists in age-specific concerns that can arise in young athletes or following joint replacement in older individuals.
-We have specialists who focus on activity-specific populations, including baseball pitchers, dancers, runners, throwers, and tennis players.
-In addition, we have staff trained in advanced physical therapy treatments such as concussion treatment, aquatic therapy, and dry needling.
+Others focus on activity-specific populations, including baseball pitchers, dancers, golfers, runners, throwers, and tennis players.
+In addition, we have staff trained in advanced physical therapy treatments such as concussion treatment, aquatic therapy, blood flow restriction training, and dry needling.

 Certified and Licensed Athletic Trainers